vikaskumar075/FacialLoginProject/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Acknowledgments
-All contributors and developers of the technologies used in this project.
 The open-source community for providing invaluable resources and support.
 Deployment link - https://facial-login-project.vercel.app/